asood15/customers-microservice/README.md

 curl  http://localhost:8080/api/customers/sortandlimit

 5. To update a password http://localhost:8080/api/customers/resetpassword/{customerUuid}
 Requires customerUuid as a path param and the password to be changed as a request body.
 Returns customer details when successful.
-Throws CustomerNotFoundException when no matching customerUuid to the path param is found. <br>
+Throws CustomerNotFoundException when no matching customerUuid to the path param is found.
 Example: <br>
 curl --header "Content-Type: application/json" --request PATCH --data "ashima" http://localhost:8080/api/customers/resetpassword/2bf1e766-7f49-431b-8efa-713c27cdb107